confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 If the IF NOT EXISTS clause is present, the statement won't fail if a stream with the same name already exists.

+### Source streams

+A stream can be created as read-only if the SOURCE clause is provided.
+INSERTS statements and the DELETE TOPIC on DROP STREAM statements aren't permitted.
+Source streams do not support pull queries.
+Only source tables support running pull queries on them.

+To disable the SOURCE stream feature, set `ksql.source.table.materialization.enabled` to `false` in your ksqlDB server properties file.

 ### Partitioning